ufechner7/ufechner7.github.io/_posts/2022-08-16-julia-projects.md

    [a93c6f00] DataFrames none
    [91a5bcdd] Plots      none
 ```
-Now select julia and enter ~1.8, DataFrames and enter ~1.3 and Plots and enter ~1.31.
+Now select Julia and enter ~1.8, DataFrames and enter ~1.3 and Plots and enter ~1.31.
 Use the first two numbers of the version strings of the currently installed packages as shown by the command `st`.
 If you now type `compat` again it should look like this:
 ```julia
 (my_project) pkg> compat